 Kwon joined the BU School of Music cello faculty in 2015.
 During the summer, she serves on the faculty of Boston University Tanglewood Institute as co-director of the cello workshop program and cello instructor of the Young Artists Orchestra program.

-Currently Angela is on the Suzuki faculty at New England Conservatory teaching both private lessons and group classes and maintains a private studio in Somerville, MA.
+Currently Angela Leidig is on the Suzuki faculty at New England Conservatory and Project Step, teaching both private lessons and group classes since 2013 and maintains a private studio in Somerville, MA as well.
+She is Co-coordinator of the NEC Suzuki Program at NEC along with colleague Jennifer Fan.
 She was on the Suzuki faculty at the Longy School of Music in Cambridge, MA from 2008-2013.
 In the summer, Angela teaches at the NEC Summer SuzukiFest and at White Mountain Suzuki Institute in New Hampshire.

 Haitian-American cellist Francesca McNeeley has received critical acclaim as a collaborator and soloist, and enjoys an eclectic career in the Boston area.
 She has premiered dozens of works, solo and chamber music—including pieces by John Harbison, Mark Neikrug, Augusta Read Thomas, and Joseph Phibbs.
 Recent musical collaborations have included soloing with the Boston Landmarks Orchestra and touring with the Grammy-nominated A Far Cry chamber orchestra as a guest principal cellist.
 She is frequently featured with Castle of Our Skins, the New Gallery Concert Series, and the Celebrity Series of Boston.
 She has been invited to participate in various artist residencies at the Longy School of Music, Yellowbarn, the Grand Teton Music Festival, Marquette University, and Keene State College.
 She has performed with the Boston Symphony and Sarasota Orchestras, and can be heard on BMOP/sound with the Boston Modern Orchestra Project.